Hiring a Legal Management Professional

 - ALA's annual Compensation and Benefits Survey

-The Association of Legal Administrators conducted extensive studies and analyses of the legal administrator occupation.
-Data were collected from hundreds of legal administrators and managing partners, resulting in the identification of the specific competencies critical for successful job performance.
+The Association of Legal Administrators conducted extensive studies and analyses of the legal management occupation.
+Data were collected from hundreds of legal managers and managing partners, resulting in the identification of the specific competencies critical for successful job performance.
 In summary, they include:

 ◾ Strong human relations skills.
 Human resources management is an important component of a law firm’s overall business success.
-It is important for a legal administrator to be aware of changing employment laws and the many details relating to recruiting, hiring, compensation, benefits, performance appraisals, discipline and discharge, and labor relations in general.
-Also, because personnel and fringe benefits are a significant portion of a firm’s operating expense, it is crucial for a legal administrator to be able to manage these important resources effectively.
+It is important for a legal manager to be aware of changing employment laws and the many details relating to recruiting, hiring, compensation, benefits, performance appraisals, discipline and discharge, and labor relations in general.
+Also, because personnel and fringe benefits are a significant portion of a firm’s operating expense, it is crucial for individuals in this role

 ◾ Knowledge of legal industry matters.
 This would include matters such as professional liability and conflict of interest.